lkingland/kn-plugin-func/docs/reference/func_deploy.md

 ```
       --build string[="true"]    Build the function. [auto|true|false]. ($FUNC_BUILD) (default "auto")
       --build-timestamp          Use the actual time as the created time for the docker image.
 This is only useful for buildpacks builder.
   -b, --builder string           Builder to use when creating the function's container.
-Currently supported builders are "pack" and "s2i". (default "pack")
+Currently supported builders are "host", "pack" and "s2i". (default "pack")
       --builder-image string     Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
   -c, --confirm                  Prompt to confirm options interactively ($FUNC_CONFIRM)
       --domain string            Domain to use for the function's route.
 Cluster must be configured with domain matching for the given domain (ignored if unrecognized) ($FUNC_DOMAIN)